RedHatQE/firewatch/docs/cli_usage_guide.md

                                   execution.
   --fail-with-test-failures       Firewatch will fail with a non-zero exit
                                   code if a test failure is found.
-  --jira-config-path PATH         The path to the jira configuration file.
-                                  Can be used as a Base configutation file with additional rules set in $FIREWATCH_CONFIG env var.
-  --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-bucket TEXT               The name of the GCS bucket that holds
+  --jira-config-path PATH         The path to the jira configuration file --firewatch-config-path PATH    The path to the firewatch configuration file --gcs-bucket TEXT               The name of the GCS bucket that holds
                                   OpenShift CI logs
-  --build-id TEXT                 The build ID that needs to be reported.
-The
-                                  value of $BUILD_ID
-  --pr-id TEXT                    The pull request number that rehearsal job is
+  --pr-id TEXT                    The pull request number that the rehearsal
-                                  for.
-The value of $PULL_NUMBER --job-name-safe TEXT            The safe name of a test in a Prow job.
+                                  job is for.
+The value of $PULL_NUMBER --build-id TEXT                 The build ID that needs to be reported.
+The value of $BUILD_ID --job-name-safe TEXT            The safe name of a test in a Prow job.
 The value of $JOB_NAME_SAFE --job-name TEXT                 The full name of a Prow job.
 The value of